robdyke/dotfiles/README.md

 * Use a keyboard with a fast polling rate and minimal debounce time.
 A lot of gaming keyboards such as the Corsair K70 are optimised for this.
 MX Speed switches may also help.
+* Turn all animations off where possible
+* Use a SSD (preferably NVMe m.2 PCI-E based one)
 * Adjust keyboard repeat rate to the lowest setting
 * Use a monitor with low latency and high refresh rate.
 Again, gaming monitors are usually optimised for this.